 A history of humble service

-This year, PIME celebrate 75 years of being present in the United States.
+In 2022, PIME celebrated 75 years of presence in the United States.
 In 1947, the Pontifical Institute for Foreign Missions was invited to expand our missionary presence to the Archdiocese of Detroit in Michigan.
 It was an invitation that has led to 75 years of storied service here in the US, the missions, and the world.
 Raising funds and support for PIME Missions around the world has always been a priority for PIME in the United States, ever since the original intention of coming to the country to find the aid necessary to mend the wounds of World War II.
 In this effort however, a new calling to raise missionaries to enact these healing measures soon began; resulting in providing the missions with some of the most spirited missionaries they had ever witnessed.

 1947: PIME finds a home in the US at San Francesco Parish in Detroit

 In October of 1947, Cardinal Edward Mooney assigned Fr.
 Guido Margutti, PIME, to live at the rectory of the Parish of San Francesco on 1035 Brewster Street, Detroit, Michigan, as a guest of the Pastor, Fr.
 Emil Capano.
 It was within the walls of this parish – that has shared its history with the PIME Missionaries ever since – that the PIME Mission in the United States was born.
 At the beginning of the following year, official permission would be granted for a religious house to be founded in the Archdiocese of Detroit.